open-mmlab/mmocr/docs/en/migration/transforms.md

 </thead>
 </table>

-When `resize_type='round_min_img_scale'`, we implemented `ShortScaleAspectJitter`, which firstly rescales the image for its shorter side to reach the `short_size` and then jitters its aspect ratio, final rescale the shape guaranteed to be divided by scale_divisor.
+When `resize_type='round_min_img_scale'`, we implemented `ShortScaleAspectJitter`, which rescales the image for its shorter side to reach the `short_size` and then jitters its aspect ratio, finally rescales the shape guaranteed to be divided by scale_divisor.

 <table class="docutils">
 <thead>